cayblood/saltaires/jekyll-site/valentines.md

   <div class="col-md-7">
     <p>
     Knock your Valentine off their feet with this unforgettable gift!
-A top-notch barbershop quartet will sing the classic polecat love songs for your valentine and deliver a gift of your choice.
+A top-notch barbershop quartet will arrive at your chosen time slot on Valentines Day, sing the classic polecat love songs for your valentine and deliver a gift of your choice.
     </p>
     <div>
     <form id="orderForm" action="" method="POST">